Primetime Emmy Award for Outstanding Makeup for a Single-Camera Series (Non-Prosthetic)

-Tne Primetime Emmy Award for Outstanding Makeup for a Single-Camera Series (Non-Prosthetic) is a retired award that was presented as part of the Primetime Emmy Awards.
+The Primetime Emmy Award for Outstanding Makeup for a Single-Camera Series (Non-Prosthetic) is a retired award that was presented as part of the Primetime Emmy Awards.
 The awards were reorganized in 2020 to recognize Outstanding Contemporary Makeup (Non-Prosthetic) and Outstanding Period and/or Character Makeup (Non-Prosthetic).

 In the following list, the first titles listed in gold are the winners; those not in gold are nominees, which are listed in alphabetical order.
 The years given are those in which the ceremonies took place: